MScaramuzzi/Soil-Consumption-Ontology/index.md

 <https://w3id.org/stlab/cascke/data/indicator/45010_C2> <https://w3id.org/stlab/cascke/ontology/hasMetric>
 <https://w3id.org/stlab/cascke/C2>.

 This particular set of triples would be describing an indicator associated to the Municipality of Fabriano and its relative metric C2 that corresponds to non-consumed soil.

-In total, this mapping counts **3780350** triples and it was uploaded on w3id of of STlab.
+In total, this mapping counts **5032797 triples** triples and it was uploaded on the IRI W3ID namespace provided by STlab.

 ## 6. Deployment on Virtuoso - SPARQL Queries